Gabo-Tech/SOLID/README.md

 >"Software components should be closed for modification, but open for extension".

+Depend on stable abstractions and modify system's behavior by providing different realizations.

 ### Open for extension

 Should be possible to extend all modules.